justeattakeaway/pie/packages/tools/pie-icons-webc/README.md

 Icons should be added as SVGs to the main pie-icons package and published, before simply incrementing the dependency of `pie-icons` in the `pie-icons-webc` package, to generate the new set of Web Components.

 The PIE icon set is managed by our PIE Design System team.
-New icon requests should go through them to ensure that they are meet our standards and follow our guidelines.
+New icon requests should go through them to ensure that they meet our standards and follow our guidelines.
 Please reach out on the (internal) `#help-designsystem` Slack channel.

 ### Building the module